HebiRobotics/hebi_ros2_examples/README.md

 </robot>
 ```

-**NOTE-TO-SELF:**
-- Script to be checked
-- mass of gripper was zero before, it should have some mass

-To be compatible with the `hebi_description` package standards, the URDF will be saved as `<robot_name>.urdf.xacro` in the `./urdf/kits` folder.
+To be compatible with the `hebi_description` package standards, the URDF will be saved as `<robot_name>.urdf.xacro` in the `urdf/kits` folder.

-To check if your arm configuration in RViz, run the following command:
+You can visualize the arm URDF using RViz.
+To do so, run the following command.
 ```
 ros2 launch hebi_description view_arm.launch.py hebi_arm:=<your_robot_name>
 ```